Chief visionary officer: Role and function

 These reasons make it more difficult for CEOs to be on top of everything, even in areas as important as strategy execution and vision direction.

-Strategy development has become a continuous process, and successful execution depends on rapid and effective decision making.
-Further, as Harvard Business School professor Joseph L. Bower has noted: "iron-fisted control of execution often eludes the top team’s grasp, as line executives seek to define strategy on their own terms."
+Strategy development has become a continuous process, and successful execution depends on rapid and effective decision-making.
+Further, as Harvard Business School professor Joseph L. Bower has noted: "Iron-fisted control of execution often eludes the top team’s grasp, as line executives seek to define strategy on their own terms."

-First chief vision officers

-Einar Stefferud, co-founder and CVO of First Virtual Holdings in 1994, is usually recognized as the first CVO.

-Another early CVO was Tim Roberts of Broadband Investment Group.
-Roberts said he invented the title to recognize the visionary attributes needed to integrate a complex business with many diverse aspects.
-Roberts chose the title to define his role in the organization, and didn't intend the designation to proliferate across the corporate world in the way that it has.